Beyond Frame-wise Tracking: A Trajectory-based Paradigm for Efficient Point Cloud Tracking: Method

 \subsection{Framework Overview}

 Our \textbf{TrajTrack} framework is designed to address the challenges of 3D SOT by synergistically combining short-term and long-term motion cues.
-As illustrated in Fig.~\ref{fig:model}, it follows a two-stage "propose-predict-refine" pipeline: \textbf{(1) Explicit Motion Proposal:} First, a two-frame-based explicit motion model rapidly generates an initial, locally-aware tracking proposal for the current frame. \textbf{(2) Implicit Trajectory Prediction:} Second, our novel Implicit Motion Modeling (IMM) module learns the object's long-term motion continuity by leveraging only the historical bbox prediction, predicting a globally-aware future trajectory. \textbf{(3) Trajectory-Guided Proposal Refinement:} Finally, a post-processing operation from the refinement mechanism uses the trajectory prior to intelligently correct the initial proposal, outputting a more robust tracking result.
+As illustrated in Fig.~\ref{fig:model}, it follows a two-stage "propose-predict-refine" pipeline: \textbf{(1) Explicit Motion Proposal:} First, a two-frame-based explicit motion model rapidly generates an initial, locally-aware tracking proposal for the current frame. \textbf{(2) Implicit Trajectory Prediction:} Second, our novel Implicit Motion Modeling (IMM) module predicts a globally-aware future trajectory. \textbf{(3) Trajectory-Guided Proposal Refinement:} Finally, a post-processing operation from the refinement mechanism uses the trajectory prior to intelligently correct the initial proposal, outputting a more robust tracking result.